 “The 28 Day Challenge also offers an exercise program.
 These are focused around different areas throughout the week and are designed to fit around a busy mum’s lifestyle.
 They go for around 30mins a day and can be as easy or difficult as you choose.

 “They also allocate different exercises for those after C-Section or with abdominal issues.

 “The time you exercise is totally up to you, and what works for one mum may not work for another.
 So find a time of day where you’re more likely to be able to get it done.”

 Stefanie adds: “Once you have learnt all the ins and outs you will find it very time saving and easy to work your way around.”

 If you are interested in having more energy, better sleep and improving your general health and losing weight (especially from the stomach area), reducing your sugar intake can have a dramatic impact.

-Our May challenge is not about obsessing over the exact grams of sugar in our food – rather it’s about being more educate and informed about where hidden sugars may be lurking to help you make better meal choices.
+Our Sugar Detox challenge is not about obsessing over the exact grams of sugar in our food – rather it’s about being more educate and informed about where hidden sugars may be lurking to help you make better meal choices.

 This month our goal is to say goodbye to processed foods and help to whole foods!
 You can get your sweet-fix from fruits, honey and dairy products!